New Methods Publishers and OTT Providers Can Use to Acquire Customers in the Festive Period

-- Create flexible bundles with products from across the catalog – eSuite provides the flexibility to package multiple, omni-channel products into bundles.
+- Create flexible bundles with products from across the catalogue – eSuite provides the flexibility to package multiple, omni-channel products into bundles.
 Customers can purchase multiple subscriptions in a single order, mix digital and physical products, and even provide discounts on those bundles at the checkout.

 - Fully configurable gifting flows – The ability to configure gift subscriptions and purchases is also crucial at this time of year, and eSuite’s gifting functionality enables clients to configure gift checkout flows so that customers can purchase gifts and send to recipients, right from your own UI.

 - A comprehensive suite of offer management tools – eSuite’s powerful acquisition and retention modules provide some of the most configurable offer and campaign management tools in the industry.
-Customizable free trials, discount codes, controlled free access, and stepped pricing are all possible, giving you maximum flexibility to implement your offers and discounts strategy.
+Customisable free trials, discount codes, controlled free access, and stepped pricing are all possible, giving you maximum flexibility to implement your offers and discounts strategy.
 Gifts can also be redeemed by the purchaser, for ‘self gifting’ or taking advantage of sales while purchasing for others.

-- An Inclusive Data Solution – Data management to maximize the value of these tools is key, and eSuite provides unlimited data capture options which can feed right into your reports.
-Alongside the extensive level of default data points, custom parameters can be passed via API and stored against customer accounts. eSuite’s open data lake framework not only collects all raw subscription and customer data for direct use in the solution, but this data can also be added into the wider data lake, and combined with other technologies and solutions to provide powerful insight and visualization.
+- An Inclusive Data Solution – Data management to maximise the value of these tools is key, and eSuite provides unlimited data capture options which can feed right into your reports.
+Alongside the extensive level of default data points, custom parameters can be passed via API and stored against customer accounts. eSuite’s open data lake framework not only collects all raw subscription and customer data for direct use in the solution, but this data can also be added into the wider data lake, and combined with other technologies and solutions to provide powerful insight and visualisation.

-- Intelligent content metering solutions – Make your content delivery intelligent, through smart algorithms and metered content controls. eSuite supports built in content metering for registration walls, and also integrates with a variety of content management tools (e.g. Zephr) to give even more content and product personalization based on user habits.
+- Intelligent content metering solutions – Make your content delivery intelligent, through smart algorithms and metered content controls. eSuite supports built in content metering for registration walls, and also integrates with a variety of content management tools (e.g. Zephr) to give even more content and product personalisation based on user habits.

 Want to learn more?